SRGSSR/pillarbox-web-suite/packages/pillarbox-playlist/README.md

 #### Methods

-The following table outlines the key methods available in the this plugin:
+The following table outlines the key methods available in this plugin:

 | Function                               | Description                                                                                                                              |
 |----------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|